LawnchairLauncher/lawnicons/CONTRIBUTING.md

 #### Stroke widths
 The stroke should be kept at `12px` in most cases.
 If an icon is too minimal or dense, you'll need other widths: `14px` for the most minimal, and `8px` for the densest.
 For fine details, you can use `6px`.
 For more clarification, please refer to [the visual balance section](https://github.com/x9136/lawnicons/blob/addate/CONTRIBUTING.md#maintaining-visual-balance) down below.
 #### Color and end caps
-All shapes must have non-transparent black color `#000000` and rounded start and end caps.
-Also, remember to use rounded joins.
+All shapes must have non-transparent black color `#000000`, rounded caps and joins.
 #### Corner radius
 Use `6px` for 90° angles.
 It is allowed to leave `0px` radius in cases when `6px` clearly spoils the shape: for example, when a right angle is formed of very short lines.